isomerpages/enterprisesg-rice/_licences/Application Criteria.md

 ---
 **Applicant Criteria**

-Only a business entity or company registered with ACRA can apply for a rice license.
+Only business entity or company registered with ACRA can apply for a rice license.

 **Fees Payable**

 A $50 fee is applicable for each licence application.
 Each licence has lifetime validity.*

 *Subject to any legislation changes by Enterprise Singapore